rothko chapel sustains hurricane damages

 The Rothko Chapel had closed to the public in March 2019 to undergo restoration before re-opening to the public in 2020.
 Listed on the national register of historic places, the architecture is defined by its fourteen monumental Mark Rothko canvases.
 These works invite spiritual contemplation and engagement regardless of faith, spiritual or religious background.
 During renovation, the skylight, lighting design and entryway were reconfigured in concert with the original concept for the space, allowing for heightened illumination and an unimpeded interaction with the artwork.

-rothko chapel closes indefinitely following damages from hurricane beryl
+rothko chapel to reopen after five-month restoration following hurricane beryl damage

 The Rothko Chapel is closed indefinitely following sustained damages from Hurricane Beryl